stretchr/sdk-go/README.md

 The same filtering, limiting and skipping methods that work when using `ReadMany` also work when deleting resources.
 For example, to delete all people called John you could do:

     changes, err := Stretchr.At("people").Where("name", "John").Delete()

+## Advanced

+The Stretchr Go SDK is built on top of a lower level `api` package that deals with requests and responses rather than Resources.
+If you wish to perform advanced actions, or be in more control over how your code interacts with the Stretchr services you are free to use the advanced `api` package instead.

+Much of the interactions are the same as using the higher level SDK, but you tend to have more control over the specifics, including access to the underlying `http.Request` object that ends up talking to the services.

+For more information, check out the `api` documentation.